City of Bankstown: Civic Centre and Council Chambers (1963)

-Administration Building
+Administration building

-The Administration Building was officially opened on 2 December 1963.
-It was built to house the majority of Council's staff and departments, and was a two-storey square block with an external colonnade and basement level for parking.
+The administration building was officially opened on 2 December 1963.
+It was built to house the majority of council's staff and departments, and was a two-storey square block with an external colonnade and basement level for parking.
 The rates, health & building, and Town Clerk's departments were located on the ground floor, while the upper floor contained the engineering and planning departments.
 The building's main lobby featured a mosaic mural by Michael Santry depicting the history of Bankstown, in addition to marble-clad columns, timber panelling, and terrazzo floors.
 In 1964, the exterior lighting of the Civic Centre received an award for meritorious lighting from the Australian Illuminating Engineering Society.
 In 1966 a new fountain, the "Dane Fountain", was unveiled outside the building to commemorate the service of H. W. Dane as administrator of the council.

-On Tuesday 1 July 1997, a fire in the building, caused by a spark from maintenance works to bring the building up to modern standards, resulted in the complete destruction of the Administration Building, along with a large number of Council records and historical items.
+On Tuesday 1 July 1997, a fire in the building, caused by a spark from maintenance works to bring the building up to modern standards, resulted in the complete destruction of the Administration Building, along with a large number of council records and historical items.
 With the Council offices relocated to the nearby Bankstown Civic Tower, the remains of the Administration Building were cleared and its site became the location for a new central park which was officially named Paul Keating Park on 13 June 2000.

 Spirit of Botany

 In 1963, as part of the works to complete the new Bankstown Civic Centre, the council commissioned sculptor Alan Ingham to create a memorial statue to Sir Joseph Banks.
 Ingham accepted on the basis that he would create a statue that would be to the 'spirit of botany', a more abstract representation of Banks' work in the field, that would blend with the modernist style of the new Civic Centre: "It would be controversial and create far more interest than a statue of the man".
 The cast aluminium statue was officially unveiled on 7 April 1964 atop a base of rocks.
-When the Town Hall was completed in 1973, the statue was moved to the Town Hall forcourt as part of a fountain.
+When the Town Hall was completed in 1973, the statue was moved to the Town Hall forecourt as part of a fountain.
 In 2012 as part of the Bankstown Library and Knowledge Centre project the statue was moved again to a more prominent location further south at the south-western corner of Paul Keating Park.

-Town Hall
+Town hall

-The final element of the Civic Centre to be completed was the Town Hall, designed as a theatre for 1,500 people, at the north-western end of the site.
+The final element of the Civic Centre to be completed was the town hall, designed as a theatre for 1,500 people, at the north-western end of the site.
 It was officially opened on 30 June 1973 by Prime Minister Gough Whitlam.
 The Town Hall project was overseen by Civil and Civic (a Lendlease subsidiary).
 In 2013, the Town Hall was upgraded and redeveloped as part of the Bankstown Library and Knowledge Centre project to become a 300-seat theatre named the "Bryan Brown Theatre", with the eastern side demolished and replaced by a new Library and "Knowledge Centre".